Central Panama

 Photo: Panamafly, CC BY-SA 4.0.

 Tocumen International Airport is the main airport of Panama.
-It is also the busiest airport in Central America seeing flights from Europe, North America and throughout the region.
+It is also the busiest airport in Central America, with flights to Europe, North America, South America, and many parts of the Caribbean.

 Pearl Islands